bbauska/UofM-AdvStyling/readme.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 210.  (##) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 ![](images/image210.webp){width="6.0in" height="3.3839752843394577in"}

-I\'ve got it right here.
+I&apos;ve got it right here.
 You will need to copy and paste this code and this code into the header of your document.
-It\'s really important to make sure you have the full thing because it allows bootstrap to know that you\'re connecting through the CDN and you\'re not just spamming them or trying to download other things.
+It&apos;s really important to make sure you have the full thing because it allows bootstrap to know that you&apos;re connecting through the CDN and you&apos;re not just spamming them or trying to download other things.
 By including these, you no longer have to keep a copy yourself.
-And that\'s really handy if you plan on having many different versions of your site.
-And you don\'t want to have lots of different copies of the bootstrap code.
+And that&apos;s really handy if you plan on having many different versions of your site.
+And you don&apos;t want to have lots of different copies of the bootstrap code.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 211.  (##) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 ![](images/image211.webp){width="4.0in" height="2.2559831583552055in"}

-I\'m adding a third option to this lecture because so many of us use CodePen.
-I wanted to show you how you can link the bootstrap from CodePen, if you don\'t want to remember those extra links.
+I&apos;m adding a third option to this lecture because so many of us use CodePen.
+I wanted to show you how you can link the bootstrap from CodePen, if you don&apos;t want to remember those extra links.
 You start off by going to the settings, then the CSS, and add external CSS.
-You\'ve got an example here for us, where I am starting fresh.
-I don\'t want to go in and put in those links, because I really want to keep this code clean.
+You&apos;ve got an example here for us, where I am starting fresh.
+I don&apos;t want to go in and put in those links, because I really want to keep this code clean.
 I really want to keep it to just HTML.